oditynet/Oplayer/README.md

 ## 📋 I can...

-Music player with supports OGG, AIFF, WAV, MP3, FLAC in a console.
+Music player with supports OGG, AIFF, WAV, MP3, FLAC in a console and Docker

 Player can only decoding a audio streams.
 The FLAC and MP3 formats are implemented through the mpg123 package, and the other formats are self-written